 Before you can create a campaign, you must set up campaign status codes.
 Using these codes will help you manage your campaigns by assigning a status to the campaign.
 As you work through the stages of a campaign, you are able to see what step a campaign is at and what step comes next.
-You set up campaign status codes in the Campaign Status window.
+You set up campaign status codes on the Campaign Status page.

 You can create a campaign card for each campaign that you want to keep track of.
 You can also view these campaign cards to view general information about your campaigns.
 You can delete campaign entries, such as if the entry records an action that has been canceled.
 Only canceled campaign entries can be deleted.